Freckles and boobies no objection!

 • Audition for classical ballet; rejected because of being in possession of Ass (again that capital letter A)

-• Highschool for Arts; song, dance, musical.
+• School for the Arts; song, dance, musical.
 You name it - she did it.
 With (main) roles in countless musicals and films as a result.

 • College Tour guest, following Madeleine Albright and Neelie Kroes, among others.
 Around 100 people who bombard you with an array of questions, and no time to thoroughly think about your answer.
 Just imagine standing there…….